-Individual Education Plans,
+Individual Support Plans

-If we have identified that your child has special educational needs (SEN) we will produce an Individual Education Plan, supported by Valuing SEND Tool, developed by Lincolnshire County Council SEND team (VSEND IEP), for them and share this with you and your child at parent consultations.
+If we have identified that your child has special educational needs (SEN) we will produce an Individual Support Plan for them and share this with you and your child at parent consultations.
 The Individual Support Plan will identify the following things:

-- Your child's strengths, difficulties and interests - Areas that your child finds difficult and the impact of these in the classroom - What the school is going to do to help your child e.g. strategies and interventions - The targets that we would like your child to achieve over the term
+- Your child's strengths and interests - Areas that your child finds difficult - What the school is going to do to help your child e.g., strategies and interventions - The targets that we would like your child to achieve over the term

-The Individual Education Plan will be updated three times a year to make sure that it is still up to date and effective.
+The Individual Support Plan will be updated three times a year to make sure that it is still up to date and effective.